florentphilippe/MindTime/README.md

 **Be careful !** The software will create automatic files to store your data in the same folder...

 ## Version
-It is in V.1.1 .
+It is in V.1.2 .
-The next step will be to allow more flexibility for the user to modify and organize his events.
+The next step will be to create a more design UI.

 ## Help
 If you do know java, just go on and fork the project !